P. Ballantine and Sons Brewing Company

-P. Ballantine and Sons Brewing Company was an American brewery founded in 1840, making Ballantine one of the oldest brands of beer in the United States.
-At its peak, it was the 3rd largest brewer in the US.
+P. Ballantine & Sons Brewing Company is a beer brand that was founded in 1845 in Newark, New Jersey.
+At its peak in the mid-20th century, it was the third-largest brewer in the United States, trailing only Anheuser-Busch and Schlitz.
 The brand is currently owned and operated by Pabst Brewing Company.
-Throughout history it is best known for its Ballantine XXX Ale; however, in August 2014 Ballantine IPA relaunched and has been received with mixed reviews (3.46 on Untappd).
-Ballantine is Pabst's foray into the craft beer market.
+Throughout history, it is best known for its Ballantine XXX Ale.

 History

 Ballantine era

-The company was founded in 1840 in Newark, New Jersey, by Peter Ballantine (1791–1883), who emigrated from Scotland.
+The company was founded in 1845 in Newark, New Jersey, by Peter Ballantine (1791–1883), who emigrated from Scotland.
 The company was originally incorporated as the Patterson & Ballantine Brewing Company.
-Ballantine rented an old brewing site which had dated back to 1805.
-Around 1850, Ballantine bought out his partner and purchased land near the Passaic River to brew his ale.
-His three sons joined the business and in 1857 the company was renamed P. Ballantine and Sons.
-The name would be used for the next 115 years, until the company closed its brewery in May 1972.
-By 1879, it had become sixth largest brewery in the US, almost twice as large as Anheuser-Busch.
-Ballantine added a second brewery location, also in Newark, in order to brew lager beer to fill out the company product line.
-Peter Ballantine died in 1883 and his eldest son had died just a few months earlier.
-His second oldest son then controlled the company until his own death in 1895.
-The last son died in 1905.

 Frelinghuysen era

-Following the death of the last son of Peter Ballantine the company was taken over by George Griswold Frelinghuysen, the company's vice-president, who was married to Ballantine's granddaughter.
+Following the death of the last son of Peter Ballantine, the company was taken over by George Griswold Frelinghuysen, the company's vice-president, who was married to Ballantine's granddaughter.

 Frelinghuysen was the son of Frederick Theodore Frelinghuysen and Matilda Elizabeth Griswold.
 He graduated from Rutgers College in 1870, received his Bachelor of Law from Columbia University Law School in 1872, and was admitted to the New Jersey and New York bars in 1872 and 1876 respectively.

 The 18th Amendment took effect in 1920, beginning Prohibition.
-The company was forced to consolidate, and they manufactured malt syrup to stay in business.
+The company was forced to consolidate, and they manufactured Malt Syrup to stay in business.
 The Ballantine family continued to own the brewing company all throughout Prohibition.
 But by the time the 21st amendment was passed in 1933, the family was ready to sell the company.